 My biggest fear; Loosing meaning.
 Laying on my death bed with the realization that I didn’t mean anything.
 I didn’t build anything or break anything, I just went through life following the rules only to become another head stone in a graveyard of unknown meaningless people with lives that are long forgotten.

-So I started to wonder if I would ever be meaningful or if I would always be that girl who walked in the room and everybody suddenly knew everything about her.
-Buts that’s when I found it.
-Meaning is never hiding, its never something you have to go looking for its right in front of you.
-Because meaning is your Saturday nights and whether you fall asleep with a smile on your face or surround by doughnuts from the morning before.
-Meaning is the one thing that separates happy people from sad people.
+I started to wonder if I would ever feel meaningful or if I would always be that girl who was too easy to read.
+That’s when I realized Meaning isn’t something that can be found, its not something you have to go looking for, it’s hidden in the most insignificant experiences.
+Like when you wake up Sunday morning and there’s donuts waiting for you in the kitchen, or when you & your favorite person are cuddled up in bed watching a good movie.
+Feeling like your life means something is the one thing that separates happy people from sad people.
 So I found it, not inside of pill bottles or written on the backseat of a cop car, it wasn’t etched on a lighter and I couldn’t steal it from a store.

 It was everywhere and no where at the same time.
 It was the smile after a laugh, and the adrenaline rush of small kisses, it was etched in the bottom of my best friends pool on late summer nights, it was hiding in my dreams, and buried in between the lines of sweet nothings you whispered into my ear.
 Memory after memory, I realized I had meaning, I had never lost it and I never needed to find it.